jepler/cropgui/README.md

 flag _-P_ points to your python binary, which you can find via _$ type python_.
 You may set the optional -f flag to switch between _tk_ and _gtk_ (the default) flavor of the app.

+## Development status

+The author (@jepler) is not actively developing this project.
+Issues and pull requests are not likely to be acted on.
+I would be interested in passing this project to a new maintainer.

 ## LICENSE
 cropgui is available under the terms of the GNU GPL version 2 or later.